Alex-twn/STM32MP15x_workshop/readme.md

 > PC $> for p in `ls -1 ../sensor_patches/*.patch`; do patch -p1 < $p; done
 > ```

+### 2.4 Building and deploying the Linux kernel

-6. Create a directory where the kernel will be built
+1. Create a directory where the kernel will be built

 > ```bash
 > PC $> mkdir -p ../build
 > ```

-7. Make and apply fragments
+2. Make and apply fragments

 > ```bash
 > PC $> make ARCH=arm O="$PWD/../build" multi_v7_defconfig fragment*.config